-Loosen the 3 knurled screws between the red H-alpha unit and the focuser.
-The focuser can now be removed from the telescope.
+Loosen the 3 knurled screws between the red H-Alpha unit and the focuser.
+Now the focuser can be removed from the telescope.

-Loosen the 3 knurled screws between the red H-alpha unit and the telescope tube.
-You can now remove the H-alpha unit from the telescope.
+Loosen the 3 knurled screws between the red H-Alpha Unit and the telescopic tube.
+Now you can remove the H-Alpha unit from the telescope.